Timmy-Bergkvist/hiking-sweden/README.md

     The files will then be stored in the local host.

 - Contact
-  - When clicking the contact a contact-us form will be visible for the user.
-The user can send a request or ask for questions that they will have answered.
+  - When clicking the contact a contact us form will be visible for the user.
+The user can send a request that willl be sent to a specific email adress.

 - Map
   - The map is visible all the time.
-On the map will there be some pre selected areas for hiking trails and national parks.
-When the user is searching for a location and gets a result there will be pin on the map.
+On the map there will be some pre selected areas for hiking trails and national parks.
+When the user is searching for a location and gets a result a pin on the map will appear.
     When clicking on this pin a information box will be displayed for the user with information about that place.
     There will be links that take the user to their website.